What is rheumatoid arthritis?

 What causes rheumatoid arthritis?

 The exact cause of rheumatoid arthritis is unknown.
-However, it is believed to be caused by a combination of genetic factors, abnormal immunity, environmental factors, and hormonal factors.
+However, it is believed to be caused by a combination the following factors:

 What are the symptoms of rheumatoid arthritis?

-Ultimately, uncontrolled inflammation leads to joint deformities due to destruction and wearing down of the cartilage which normally acts as a “shock absorber” in between joints.
-Eventually the bone itself erodes potentially leading to fusion of the joint which represents an effort of the body to protect itself from constant irritation from excessive inflammation.
-This process is mediated by specific cells and substances of the immune system which are produced locally in the joints but also circulate in the body causing systemic symptoms.
+Cartilage normally acts as a “shock absorber” between the joints.
+Uncontrolled inflammation causes the destruction and wearing down of the cartilage, which leads to joint deformities.
+Eventually, the bone itself erodes, potentially leading to fusion of the joint (an effort of the body to protect itself from constant irritation).
+This process is aided by specific cells and substances of the immune system, which are produced in the joints but also circulate and cause symptoms throughout the body.